pburkholder/endthewaronemail/README.md

-Uses slackcat, https://github.com/rlister/slackcat, to feed a rant, over seven minutes about why email still has value into a Slack channel.
+Uses slackcat, https://github.com/rlister/slackcat, to feed a rant, over seven minutes, about why email still has value into a Slack channel.
 I deliberately included syntax errors to make it seem like a real-time composition.